-As the name implies, this is only for people with Medicare Advantage plans, including those who have Medicare Advantage plans that include prescription drug coverage, called MA-PD plans.
+It is different than the MA open enrollment, however.
+The MA open enrollment is only for people with MA plans, including those who have Medicare Advantage plans that include prescription drug coverage (MA-PD) plans.

 If clients ask what happened to the Medicare Advantage Disenrollment Period that ran from Jan.
 1 through Feb.
 14, you can tell them that the MA OEP replaced it starting in 2019.
 (To be precise, the MA OEP actually existed before the MA disenrollment period — the Affordable Care Act discontinued the MA OEP from 2011 through 2018.
 But the disenrollment period is now gone, and the MA OEP is back.)

 Don’t Worry — You Don’t Have to Remember Everything

 Medicare is complicated.
 That’s why it’s important to refer your clients to people who know all its complexities and can explain them clearly.
 You don’t have to understand it all.

 Medicare BackOffice is a support service that will answer your clients’ Medicare questions and help them find Medicare plans.
 You simply refer clients to the friendly insurance agents at Medicare BackOffice, who are licensed, contracted and certified in all 50 states to provide Medicare advice and products.

 Registering helps you track your referrals, get paid for referrals, and gives you a wide array of resources that educate you and your clients on Medicare.